Rockland Coaches

-Rockland Coaches Inc., also known as The Red and Tan Lines, is a commuter coach company owned by Coach USA based in Westwood, New Jersey, United States, that operates commuter bus service between New York City and points in Bergen County, New Jersey and Rockland County, New York, and provides local bus service in both locales north of Route 46.
+Rockland Coaches Inc., formerly known as The Red and Tan Lines, and locally shortened to Red and Tan, is a commuter coach company owned by Coach USA based in Westwood, New Jersey, that operates commuter bus service between New York City and points in Bergen County, New Jersey, and Rockland County, New York, and provides local bus service in both locales north of Route 46.
 Coach USA acquired the company in 1997.

+In June 2024, Coach USA filed for Chapter 11 bankruptcy, blaming corporate impact caused by the COVID-19 pandemic.
+The company has plans to sell its assets, and plans to sell its Megabus subsidiaries (including Rockland) to Bus Company Holdings, a unit of the Renco Group.

 Routes

-Interstate service

-Between Bergen and Rockland Counties, and New York City, Rockland Coaches provides service along ten routes.
+Between Bergen and Rockland Counties, and New York City, Rockland Coaches provides service along six routes.

 Route ends are given for each route except for branching.
 Some trips may only serve a portion of the route.